xonq/xonq.github.io/_pages/photography.md

 ---

 My free time is best spent in the wilderness, with an affinity for circumnavigating Cascades' volcanoes.
-Here is my photography in pursuit of capturing each peak, organized by north to south perspective.
+I am currently on a mission to photograph each peak, with my progress depicted here:

 <img
 src="https://github.com/xonq/xonq.github.io/blob/master/assets/images/photography/ZMK_20240731_2.jpg?raw=true"